 If you follow this blog, you are probably already aware that last Wednesday, the California Energy Commission, the state agency responsible for adopting energy-efficiency related building standards, added a new standard: ...
 Read More

 One billion (yep, 1,000,000,000) new homes will be built worldwide by 2025.
 How do we make homes that will stay cool in the summer? ...
 Read More

-The Energy Institute at Haas is a joint venture of the Haas School of Business and the UC Energy Institute that brings together research and curricular programs on energy business, policy and technology commercialization.
-The goal of EI @ Haas is to bridge the gap between the frontiers of economic and scientific energy research and the marketplace.
+The Energy Institute brings together research and curricular programs on energy business, policy, and technology commercialization.
+The goal of the Energy Institute is to bridge the gap between the frontiers of economic and scientific energy research and the marketplace.